amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017/2017-10-23-make-the-future.md

 Make your future.
 Make it as colorful as you want.
 Venture into the smoky unknown confident of what you'll find on the other side.

-For more on this interesting archetype I recommend the work of Napoleon Hill who authored of the famous *Think and Grow Rich.* Specifically, his controversial book, *[Outwitting the Devil](https://www.amazon.com/Napoleon-Hills-Outwitting-Devil-Freedom/dp/1469259036)*.
-In it he documents a conversation he had with "the Devil," the personification of fear, and gets him to confess all the tricks he uses to manipulate people into giving up their free will to him.
-Written in 1938, Hill's wife prevented publication for fear of public outcry.
-Enough immediate family members passed away, and it wasn't published until a few years ago, though it's relevance to today is alarming and it hits close to home in many areas.
+<p class="sidenote">For more on this interesting archetype, I recommend the work of Napoleon Hill who authored the famous <b>Think and Grow Rich</b>.
+Specifically, his controversial book, <b><a href="https://www.amazon.com/Napoleon-Hills-Outwitting-Devil-Freedom/dp/1469259036">Outwitting the Devil</a></b>.
+<br/><br/>In it he documents a conversation he had with the personification of fear, so called "the Devil," and gets him to confess all the tricks he uses to manipulate people into giving up their free will to him.
+<br/><br/>Written in 1938, Hill's wife prevented the book's publication for fear of public outcry.
+Enough immediate family members passed away, and it wasn't published until a few years ago, though it's relevance to today is alarming and it hits close to home in many areas.</p>

 <p style="text-align:center">***</p>